akashdhruv/ralph-with-poisson/README.md

 ### 1. CodeScribe fresh-session loop

 [CodeScribe](https://github.com/Lab-Notebooks/CodeScribe) is a Python harness that wraps a model API in a structured loop.
 Each loop session is a fully independent agent context.
 A `Spec.toml` file defines the task prompt, the model, and tool permissions.
 CodeScribe handles session management, progress logging, and a separate review-phase agent that checks work and records blockers.
+Because it makes direct API calls with configurable API keys, it works with any provider — Anthropic, OpenAI, or open-weight models served locally or via OpenRouter — which makes it useful for comparing model behaviour on the same task across providers.

 **How it works:**